Provide & Protect is a giving program supporting two important pursuits at the Houston Zoo:

 Providing mental stimulation is an important part of caring for our lions, so we use enrichment to encourage their natural hunting instincts.
 For instance, sometimes our keepers will dangle a tempting chunk meat from a zip-line for the pride to pounce.
 New odors added to their habitat engage their strong sense of smell – Jonathan in particular loves to roll around in feces from our Ankole cattle!

 This vast expanse of wilderness is home to one third of Mozambique’s lion population, but such concentrations lead to conflict with human communities.
 We support NLP’s efforts to promote co-existence with lions through their long-term approach that focuses on the well-being of people as well as animals.
-For example, NLP is currently testing the viability of “living fences” made of thorny native plants that are easy to maintain and protect both lions and villagers’ livestock.
+For example, NLP is currently testing the viability of “living fences” made of thorny native plants that are easy to maintain and naturally separate lions and villagers’ livestock.

-The births of sifaka and ring-tailed lemur babies in 2013 and 2014 kept our primate keepers busy making sure each one grows healthy.
+The births of sifaka and ring-tailed lemur babies in 2013 and 2014 kept our primate keepers busy making sure each one grows healthy and strong.
 The first three days of life for a lemur baby are critical, so they are weighed daily to make sure they are gaining weight.
 To feed our growing family, our Horticulture team collects browse grown on Zoo grounds and brings it to our animal nutrition specialists for inspection and cleaning.
 This browse makes up about half of the daily diet for our sifakas.